nathanmarianovsky/manualmath.com/README.md

 All html files in /client, CSS files in /styles/dev, and RequireJS have been minified!
 ```
 the server has officially been launched and is listening on the port you provided.

-# Version History

-### v.0.0.4
-* Logo Redesign
-* Hamburger Button Fix for Mobile
-* Official Documentation
-* Consolidated the Initial Development Process into a Single Command
-* Content++

-### v.0.0.3
-* Logo Redesign
-* Math Formula Rendering Issue Fixed
-* Images not Loading Fixed
-* No More About Link on the Landing Page Menu
-* Fixed Some of the Content

-### v.0.0.2
-* Mobile Support
-* About Page - Nore More Home Page
-* Subject Page - Gives a Brief Overview on a Subject and its Notation
-* Topic Page - Gives a Brief Overview on a Topic
-* Menu Selection Coloring
-* Logo and Favicon

-### v.0.0.1
-* Initial Release

 # Future Plans